 It is the policy of the Corporation to fill all vacancies with the best qualified candidates.
 Opportunity for employment will be open to any person who, on the basis of merit, can present satisfactory evidence of qualifications for the position.
-This Corporation is an Affirmative Action Corporation and will not discriminate for reasons of race, age, sex, color, religion, disability, national origin, or any other status protected by law.
+This Corporation will not discriminate for reasons of race, age, sex, color, religion, disability, national origin, or any other status protected by law.